nwickel/power_workshop/README.md

-# Workshop: Power Analysis and Sample Size Calculation
+# Workshop at ZPID: Power Analysis and Sample Size Calculation

 ## Schedule